From Atiyah Classes to Homotopy Leibniz Algebras: Abstract

 \section{Abstract}

-A celebrated theorem of Kapranov states that the Atiyah class of the tangent bundle of a complex manifold $X$ makes $\shiftby{T_X}{-1}$ into a Lie algebra object in the derived category $D^+ (X)$.
-Furthermore, for $X$ K\"ahler, Kapranov proved that the Dolbeault resolution $\Omega^{\bullet-1}(T_X^{1, 0})$ of $\shiftby{T_X}{-1}$ is an $L_\infty$ algebra.
+A celebrated theorem of Kapranov states that the Atiyah class of the tangent bundle of a complex manifold $X$ makes $\shiftby{T_X}{-1}$ into a Lie algebra object in $D^+ (X)$, the bounded below derived category of coherent sheaves on $X$.
+Furthermore Kapranov proved that, for a K\"ahler manifold $X$, the Dolbeault resolution $\Omega^{\bullet-1}(T_X^{1, 0})$ of $\shiftby{T_X}{-1}$ is an $L_\infty$ algebra.
 In this paper, we prove that Kapranov's theorem holds in much wider generality for vector bundles over Lie pairs.
 Given a Lie pair $(L,A)$, i.e.\ a Lie algebroid $L$ together with a Lie subalgebroid $A$, we define the Atiyah class $\alpha_E$ of an $A$-module $E$ as the obstruction to the existence of an \emph{$A$-compatible} $L$-connection on $E$.
-We prove that the Atiyah classes $\alpha_{L/A}$ and $\alpha_E$ respectively make $L/A[-1]$ and $E[-1]$ into a Lie algebra and a Lie algebra module in the derived category $D^+(\category{A})$ of the category $\category{A}$ of left $\enveloppante{A}$-modules, where $\enveloppante{A}$ is the universal enveloping algebra of $A$.
+We prove that the Atiyah classes $\alpha_{L/A}$ and $\alpha_E$ respectively make $L/A[-1]$ and $E[-1]$ into a Lie algebra and a Lie algebra module in the bounded below derived category $D^+(\category{A})$, where $\category{A}$ is the abelian category of left $\enveloppante{A}$-modules and $\enveloppante{A}$ is the universal enveloping algebra of $A$.
 Moreover, we produce a homotopy Leibniz algebra and a homotopy Leibniz module stemming from the Atiyah classes of $L/A$ and $E$, and inducing the aforesaid Lie structures in $D^+(\category{A})$.